 Many users get frustrated when attempting to surf a website on a smartphone, only to be redirected to a mobile version of the website with limited features or funtionality, versus the desktop or full site.

 Such platform specific web development inhibits the usability for consumers.
-As well, Google is pushing for responsive design for 2018, and beginning to penalize sites that are not responsive on all platforms using one site with their "Mobile First" initiative.
+As well, Google has been pushing for responsive design since 2016; and as of 2018 began penalizing sites that are not responsive on all platforms with one site for their "Mobile First" initiative.

 Social media and other incoming directory links are an essential part of website optimization.
 When annually reviewing a company website, make sure to have relevant links coming to and from appropriate social media sites, and valid directory websites.

 - Social media is today's word-of-mouth advertising, and is often a great source of free advertising when used properly.

 - Using Facebook, Twitter, LinkedIn, Alignable (Local Business Social Network), blogs, and other social medias can often result in improved search engine ranking.